kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### (4) Usable outside Katalon Studio

 The `materialstore`'s jar has no immediate dependency on the Katalon Studio API.
 It is not dependent even on the Selenium Webdriver API.
 So the `materialstore` library can be used in any Java/Groovy project, not only in Katalon Studio.
-I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based WebUI automated test project on Gradle.
-I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based Mobile UI automated test project on Maven.
-I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based Web Service automated test project on Ant.
+I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based automated test project for Web UI on Gradle.
+I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based automated test project for Mobile UI on Maven.
+I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based automated test project for Web Services on Ant.

-## Documentation
+## "materialstore" documentation

 I would publish 2 sets of documentation with examples to describe how to use the `materialstore` library to implement "Visual Testing".
-The following repository contains sample codes and documentation for "Out of KS" cases.
+The following repository contains sample codes and documentation of the `materialstore` API (yet TODO).
+The examples run on Gradle + Selenium WebDriver + Apache HttpClient, outside Katalon Studio.

 - [materialstore-examples](https://kazurayam.github.io/materialstore-examples/)

-The examples run on Gradle + Selenium WebDriver + Apache HttpClient, not inside Katalon Studio.
-Detail tutorials of making use of the `materialstore` API will be included here. (yet TODO)

-And here in https://github.com/kazurayam/VisualTestingInKatalonStudio_revive I will show you 3 examples how to use the `materialstore` library.

 ## Examples in Katalon Studio

-Here I will explatin 3 examples how to use the `materialstore` library in Kataloon Studio.
+Here I will present 3 examples which show how to use the `materialstore` library in Kataloon Studio.
 I aimed 2 of 3 examples replace the previous ["Visual Testing in Katalon Studio"](https://github.com/kazurayam/VisualTestingInKatalonStudio) achievements.

 ### create a project, resolve dependencies

 You can make a new Katalon Studio project, import the required external dependencies, and write your Test Cases for "Visual Testing".
 Let me describe it first.

 1. Install "Gradle" build tool into your PC.
 Please follow this [guide](https://gradle.org/install/) to install Gradle on your machine.
-Version 6.x is required.

->Using Gradle v7.x, the following instruction may fail.
+>You can use Gradle ver 7.0 as well as ver 6.x.

 2. Open Katalon Studio GUI.
 Create a new project as usual in whichever directory you like.